Toombul: 3260 7225 | Indooroopilly : 3878 5590 | Bribie Island 3408 8280 | Hamilton: 3256 1006

 Tarsal Coalition

-The term ‘tarsal’ refers to the seven bones in the rear to mid part of the foot.
-‘Coalition’ means two becoming one.
-So, quite literally, a tarsal coalition is an abnormal bridge that connects two of these bones that should be entirely separate.
 Children’s bones are very soft when they are born.
-This will usually mean that the bones can still flex enough to allow painless walking until the child’s skeleton has matured enough.
+The bones can still flex enough to allow painless walking until the child’s skeleton has ‘matured’ with age.
 Skeletal maturing means that bone is laid down in the cartilage of the immature bone shape gradually until adult bone is achieved at about the age of 17 (in the feet).
-The onset of symptoms usually occurs at about 9 to 14 years of age, with a peak incidence occurring at 10-14 years of age.
+The onset of symptoms usually occurs at about 9 to 14 years of age.

-Anatomically, the ‘bridge’ is just about all cartilage in the young child, often virtually all bone in an adult and a mix as the skeleton matures in between.
+Anatomically, the abnormal ‘bridge’ of tissue is just about all cartilage in the young child, often virtually all bone in an adult and a mix as the skeleton matures in between.
 Some fibrous tissue (like gristle) is often also present.
 When the link becomes bony enough, it results in limitation of motion and this brings about the onset of pain.

-What causes a coalition?
+What causes a tarsal coalition ?

 What are the symptoms of a tarsal coalition ?